Rules and Regulations

 - David Murry Track Days (DMTD) affords highly experienced drivers the opportunity to drive and practice their skills without having to share the race track with unaware or inexperienced drivers.
 By registering for a DMTD event, you agree to abide by our rules and regulations as outlined below.

 - All vehicles will have legible, contrasting numbers.
-Numbers no less than 10 inches high will be displayed on left and right sides and numbers no less than 6 inches high will be displayed on a vertical surface on the back of the vehicle.
+Numbers no less than 8 inches high will be displayed on left and right sides of the vehicle.

 - Drivers and passengers will have equal restraints.